Seoul says North Korea has resumed balloon launches likely to drop trash in South Korea

 Last Saturday, a nuclear-powered U.S. aircraft carrier arrived in South Korea for a three-way Seoul-Washington-Tokyo military exercise that is expected to begin this month.

+North Korea’s vice defense minister, Kim Kang Il, on Monday slammed the carrier’s deployment, calling it “the reckless option and action of the U.S.”

-North Korea has previously called such joint U.S. military drills an invasion rehearsal and responded with missile tests.
+North Korea has previously called major joint U.S.-South Korean military drills an invasion rehearsal and responded with missile tests.
 North Korea maintains that U.S. hostility forced it to pursue nuclear weapons in self-defense.

+The U.S. stations about 28,000 troops in South Korea, a legacy of the 1950-53 Korean War that ended with an armistice, not a peace treaty, leaving the Korean Peninsula in a technical state of war.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.